infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 }
 ```

-here the `find_in_parent_folders` returns the absolute path to the first `terragrunt.hcl` file it finds in the parent folders above the current `terragrunt.hcl` file.
+Here the `find_in_parent_folders` returns the absolute path to the first `terragrunt.hcl` file it finds in the parent folders above the current `terragrunt.hcl` file.
 and the include block tells terragrunt to include all the cofigurations from the file with the path returned by the `find_in_parent_folders` function.

 ## The Terragrunt Workflow